Acrosome reaction: Mammals

 In mammals, the acrosome reaction releases hyaluronidase and acrosin; their role in fertilization is not yet clear.
-The acrosomal reaction does not begin until the sperm comes into contact with the oocyte's zona pellucida.
+The acrosomal reaction is initiated when sperm comes into contact with the oocyte's zona pellucida.
 Upon coming into contact with the zona pellucida, the acrosomal enzymes begin to dissolve, and the actin filament comes into contact with the zona pellucida.
 Once the two meet, a calcium influx occurs, causing a signaling cascade.
 The cortical granules inside the oocyte then fuse to the outer membrane, and a quick fast block reaction occurs.

-It also alters a patch of pre-existing sperm plasma membrane so that it can fuse with the egg plasma membrane.
+Furthermore, the cortical granules inside the oocyte fuse with the outer membrane, initiating a rapid block reaction.
+This reaction alters a patch of pre-existing sperm plasma membrane, facilitating fusion with the egg plasma membrane.

 A sperm penetration assay includes an acrosome reaction test that assesses how well a sperm can perform during the fertilization process.
 Sperm that are unable to go through the acrosome reaction properly will not be able to fertilize an egg.
 However, this problem only occurs in about 5% of men that have the test done.
 This test is rather expensive and provides limited information on a man's fertility.

 In other cases, such as in the wood mouse Apodemus sylvaticus, premature acrosome reactions have been found to cause increased motility in aggregates of spermatozoa promoting fertilization.

 The process

-The acrosomal reaction usually takes place in the ampulla of the fallopian tube (site of fertilization) when the sperm penetrates the secondary oocyte.
-A few events precede the actual acrosome reaction.
-The sperm cell acquires a "hyperactive motility pattern" by which its flagellum produces vigorous whip-like movements that propel the sperm through the cervical canal and uterine cavity until it reaches the isthmus of the fallopian tube.
-The sperm approaches the ovum in the ampulla of the fallopian tube with the help of various mechanisms, including chemotaxis.
-Glycoproteins on the outer surface of the sperm then bind with glycoproteins on the zona pellucida of the ovum.
+The acrosomal reaction typically occurs in the ampulla of the fallopian tube, the site of fertilization, when the sperm penetrates the secondary oocyte.
+Prior events prepare for the acrosome reaction.
+The sperm cell undergoes a series of changes, including acquiring a "hyperactive motility pattern" where its flagellum produces vigorous whip-like movements propelling the sperm through the cervical canal and uterine cavity until it reaches the isthmus of the fallopian tube.
+Various mechanisms, including chemotaxis, aid the sperm in approaching the ovum in the ampulla of the fallopian tube.
+Once in close proximity, glycoproteins on the outer surface of the sperm bind with glycoproteins on the zona pellucida of the ovum.

-Sperm that did not initiate the acrosome reaction prior to reaching to the zona pellucida are unable to penetrate the zona pellucida.
+Sperm that fail to initiate the acrosome reaction prior to reaching to the zona pellucida are unable to penetrate the zona pellucida.
 Since the acrosome reaction has already occurred, sperm are then able to penetrate the zona pellucida due to mechanical action of the tail, not because of the acrosome reaction itself.

 The first stage is the penetration of corona radiata, by releasing hyaluronidase from the acrosome to digest cumulus cells surrounding the oocyte and exposing acrosin attached to the inner membrane of the sperm.
 The cumulus cells are embedded in a gel-like substance made primarily of hyaluronic acid, and developed in the ovary with the egg and support it as it grows.
 The acrosome reaction must occur before the sperm cell reaches the zona pellucida.